Logistics and Supply Chain Management

 Why get a degree in Logistics?

 Jobs are available at every educational level, and a degree or certificate can often make a difference in securing that next great opportunity.
-Individuals with a college degree can earn over $60,000 per year, and Senior-level logistics managers can earn over $700,000 per year.
+Individuals with a college degree can earn over $60,000 annually, and Senior logistics managers can earn over $700,000 annually.

 Erica Borrego, San Antonio Food Bank